 - Shipping weight: 12 oz

 During the research, I’ve also taken a look at customer reviews on various sites.
-As expected, overwhelming majority of the Shun Premier Santoku reviews are extremely positive.
-I suggest to visit some online store to read some of the reviews to see how happy the customers were.
+As expected, the overwhelming majority of the Shun Premier Santoku reviews are extremely positive.
+I suggest visiting some online store to read some of the reviews to see how happy the customers were.

 Overall, the Shun Premier Santoku knife delivers excellent quality and it also looks gorgeous.
 What might be a bit of a letdown for some, is the price.